You are currently viewing Coriander Leaves Thokku / Kothimeera Nilava Pachadi

 Pudina Pachadi / Mint Chutney

-South Indian style chutney / condiment with few basic ingredients.
-High in fiber & low in calories recipe.
+Fresh Mint Leaves Pachadi, is a South Indian Andhra style chutney / condiment with few basic ingredients.
+High in fibre & low in calories recipe.
+Recipe below has step wise pics and tips.

 Check out this recipe

-Gongura Pachadi / Sorrel Leaves Chutney (Andhra style)
+Andhra style Gongura Pachadi / Sorrel Leaves Chutney (with video)

 Andhra style Gongura thokku / Gongura pachadi, with detailed explanation of how to make, serve & storage tips.
-Recipe below has step wise pics and tips.
+Recipe below has step wise pics, tips and FULL VIDEO.

 Check out this recipe

-South Indian style chutney / condiment, made with just 6 ingredients and WITHOUT USING TAMARIND.
-Served in many ways.
+Andhra style Palakura chutney, is a South Indian style condiment, made with just 6 ingredients and WITHOUT USING TAMARIND.
+Recipe below has step wise pics and tips.

 Check out this recipe